 Even with revolutionary improvements in engineering, it’s going to take a long time to get there.
 If our ship moved at 1/10th light speed, it would take 46 years.

 One consequence of having to embark on such a long journey is that the colonists are not going to be able to bring enough food to supply them for the whole trip: storing 46 years’ worth of food would make the ship impossibly big and heavy.
 Instead, they’re going to have to grow their food on the ship, and recycle every bit of it.

 For reasons related to population genetics (the founder effect), we’ll want the crew to be as big as possible.
 After all, we’re going to found a new world, and we want our new population to have as much genetic diversity as possible.

 So here’s the question: to maximize crew size, should the crew eat mostly as herbivores, with most of their food coming from plants?
 Or should they eat mostly as carnivores, getting most of their food from animals that eat plants?
 You can think of the second option as something like the typical North American diet (one that you might be following right now), where some form of meat can be the main source of calories at every meal.

 Remember that this is a thought experiment: you might be able to think of an “in-between” solution, but please don’t.
 Think of the consequences of one strategy (vegetarianism) versus the other (being almost exclusively carnivorous).

-Here’s a couple of facts to keep in mind as you think about your decision.
+Here are a couple of facts to keep in mind as you think about your decision.
 Assume that in either strategy, your crew will be able to get an adequate supply of protein, vitamins, and minerals.